Krysztal112233/krysztal-language-scala/README.md

 <a href="./docs/README_zhcn.md">中文简体</a>

-This is a fork of fabric-language-scala, support the newest Scala3 version and bundled Scala Library.
+This is a fork of fabric-language-scala, support the newest Scala3 version.

 ## Why fork?

 The number of people who use Scala is very small, but the power of Scala's expressiveness makes the language practically perfect for developing mods.

 The original `fabric-language-scala` was unmaintained and the maintainers couldn't spare any more effort to maintain it, so it slowly became unmaintained and non-functional.

 Support for Scala3 is, if anything, almost non-existent.

 So I decided to fork it and maintain it myself and implement it to be compatible with the original `fabric-language-scala`,named `krysztal-language-scala`.

 ## NOTE

 - This language adaptor will synchronize content upstream as much as possible and will ensure availability as much as possible.

 ## How to use?